Microchip-MPLAB-Harmony/reference_apps/apps/sam_e51_cnano/same51n_mikroe_click/fan/readme.md

 		- Configure Timer peripheral block in the MHC project graph
 		The Timer configuration depends on
  			- 32-bit MCU
-		*Example: The Fan click example on SAM E51 Curiosity Nano Evaluation Kit uses SysTick timer module on the MCU to implement the time requirement of PIR click example.*
+		*Example: The Fan click example on SAM E51 Curiosity Nano Evaluation Kit uses SysTick timer module on the MCU to implement the time requirement of Fan click example.*
 		*MHC Project Graph - SysTick configuration*
 		<img src = "images/systick_configure.png">